Salesforce Effectiveness: How to unlock your full growth potential

-Answering the questions listed in the above section will be a good starting point to addressing Salesforce Effectiveness and its importance, especially if you don't have the answers already to some of those questions.
+Answering the questions listed in the above section will be a good starting point for addressing Salesforce Effectiveness and its importance, especially if you don't have answers to some of those questions.

 Investing in Salesforce Effectiveness means you will actively improve your workforce's capabilities and skills, enhance their performance, and drive organisational growth.
-You will enable your salespeople to prioritise their tasks better and push their efforts towards high volume segments of the market.
+You will enable your salespeople to prioritise their tasks better and push their efforts towards high volume market segments.

-Improving your Salesforce Effectiveness helps to better understand the changing market landscape and consumer trends and patterns, to devise models and strategies which optimise your growth efforts.
+Improving your Salesforce Effectiveness helps you better understand the changing market landscape and consumer trends and patterns and devise models and strategies that optimise your growth efforts.

-Through various Salesforce Effectiveness tools and training techniques, you can enable your sales representatives to target high volume segment customers, prioritise actions, assess needs, and develop solutions accordingly.
+You can enable your sales representatives to target high volume segment customers, prioritise actions, assess needs, and develop solutions accordingly through various Salesforce Effectiveness tools and training techniques.

 Although a little more challenging, depending on the number of products and their complexity (alongside technology), you can also enable your sales teams to get more active in upselling or cross-selling, maximising your revenues and perfecting customer acquisition strategies.